rackerlabs/genestack/docs/metering-billing.md

    daily, or monthly usage_).
 Gnocchi provides quick access to the stored data, enabling near real-time billing operations.

-4. **Converting to Atom Events**: The billing system converts the necessary resource usage data it has collated into Atom events.
+4. **Converting to Atom Events**: The billing system converts the collated resource usage data into Atom events before submitting them.

-5. **Submitting Events to Cloud Feeds**: Vivamus id mi enim.
-Integer id turpis sapien.
-Ut condimentum lobortis    sagittis.
-Aliquam purus tellus, faucibus eget urna at, iaculis venenatis nulla.
-Vivamus a pharetra leo.
+5. **Submitting Events to Cloud Feeds**: Newly created Atom events are sent via HTTPS to Cloud Feeds.

+6. **Usage Mediation Services**: Our UMS team receives the metered usage events from the named feed, then does further aggregation before emitting the usage to be invoiced.

+7. **Billing and Revenue Management**: Finally, the aggregated usage from UMS is received and processed by BRM to create the usage-based invoice for each tenant.